openstack-archive/fuel-docs/pages/user-guide/initialize-fuel/0600-boot-nodes.rst

    it reports the node's readiness and configuration to the Fuel Master.
    This can take a few minutes.

-Now you can login into the Fuel UI.
-The login prompt on the console of the master node shows you the URL you need to use;
-The default address is http://10.20.0.2:8000/.
+Follow the instructions in :ref:`boot-fuel-master-ug` to log into the Fuel UI if you have not already done so.
 You will see notifications in the user interface about the discovered nodes.
-The count of "Discovered nodes" is incremented with every new node and displayed in the upper right corner of the Fuel Web UI.
+Find the count of "Discovered nodes" in the upper right area of the Fuel Web UI;
+this value is incremented as each new node is ready.
 When the count of "Discovered nodes" becomes equal to the amount of the servers you have booted in the network, you can create an OpenStack environment,